railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 .. todo:: We need to give better guidance about Partners vs Employees just here.

-This appears in the partner contact form in Open ERP.
-Since employees are people that have contacts with your company, it is logical that they have entries like any other partner in your database.
-So enter the name of the employee as a new partner Name and the address in the Contact form.
+This appears in the partner contact form in OpenERP.
+Since employees are people that have contracts with your company, it is logical that they have entries like any other partner in your database.
+So enter the name of the employee as a new partner Name and the address in the Partner Contact section of the General tab.
 Then all of the functions that apply to a partner can also be applied to an employee.
 This is particularly useful for tracking debits and credits in the accounts – so you can track salary payments, for example.

+To help employees encode and validate timesheets and attendances, you can install :mod:`hr_timesheet_sheet` by selecting :guilabel:`Timesheets` in the :guilabel:`Reconfigure` wizard.
 You can then set both an analytic journal and a linked product to this employee in the :guilabel:`Timesheets` tab.
 If you do it that way, then this information can be used to track services.
 For now, just complete the